 - have experience with robotics, programming, and video editing

 - be willing to attend a 1-day on-line training session on a Saturday in late spring or early summer.

-Each camp has a female teacher or staff to serve as a mentor and coordinator.
-She will be paid at the district standard rate for the week.
+Each camp has a teacher or staff to serve as a mentor and coordinator.
+Mentor will be paid at the district standard rate for the week.

-Each camp will use a set of hardware Linkbot or Lego Mindstorms NXT/EV3, or combination, as well as virtual Linkbot and Mindstorms NXT/EV3 in RoboSim and RoboBlockly.
-Most school districts shall already have these robotics equipment.
+- Each camp will use a set of hardware Linkbot (16 Linkbot Classroom Bundle and 4 RoboPlay Pack, or 4 RoboPlay Complete Kit), as well as virtual Linkbot in RoboSim and RoboBlockly.
+All C-STEM schools and districts shall already have these robotics equipment.

-Interested in hosting a GIRL Camp for girls in your area?
+Interested in hosting a GIRL Camp in your area?

 - The Greater Cincinnati STEM Collaborative (GCSC) has included C-STEM GIRL Camp as one of their Summer of STEM 2018 program to expand a GIRL Camp hosted by Northwest Local School District in 2017.
 You can apply here for the grants to host GIRL Camps in greater Cincinnati area by February 5, 2018.

 Testimonials from previous camp attendees